SmartSearch Platform API

 By default, the Platform API returns 1,000 records at any given time.
 If there are more than 1,000 results, it returns a link to get the next set of results.

-All incoming timestamps in the SmartSearch Platform API must follow the ISO 8601 format.
-Below are examples of valid timestamp formats you may encounter or use:
+All incoming timestamps must follow the ISO 8601 format.
+If no timezone is specified, UTC is assumed by default.
+Below are examples of valid formats:

 View the complete API reference with all endpoints, request/response schemas, and code examples.